Who Can Vote Vote By Mail?

 Voted ballots must be mailed or delivered in person, reaching the Supervisor of Elections' Office no later than 7 pm on Election Day.
 DO NOT RETURN YOUR BALLOT TO A PRECINCT POLLING LOCATION.
 A drop-box is available at the Supervisor of Elections Main Office as well as the Fort White Branch Office.
 Ballots may be dropped off at either location after hours.

-To check the status of your returned vote by mail ballot, select My Registration Status from the menu at the top of this page, complete the form with the required information, then select Show My Mail Ballot Information.
+To check the status of your returned vote by mail ballot, select My Registration Status from the menu at the top of the home page, complete the form with the required information, then select Show My Mail Ballot Information.

 Military, Merchant Marine, or Civilians Residing Overseas